 Follow Us: Facebook | Twitter | Google+ | LinkedIn | RSS Feed

 Assorted PIC Tidbits

-Points in Case held a 5th Anniversary Prohibition Party open to the public in December 2005.
+In 2005, PIC held a 5th Anniversary Prohibition Party in Atlanta.

 In 2005, PIC’s response to the internet fad Chuck Norris Facts, “Anti-Chuck Norris Facts,” really riled people up.